gracecollins411/3D-Printing/README.md

 <p>After you assemble the 3D printer choose an STL file from any resource you want.
 A good website is Thingiverse:<p>
 <p>https://www.thingiverse.com/search?type=things&q=&sort=popular&posted_after=now-30d<p>
 <p>you will then have to transfer the STL file to a software that will be able to connect to your 3D printer.
-I like the software Cura by Ultimaker:
+I like the software Cura by Ultimaker:<p>
 <p>https://ultimaker.com/software/ultimaker-cura<p>
-<p>upon dragging the STL file to Cura you will be able to resize and scale the 3D print.
+<p>upon dragging the STL file to Cura you will be able to resize and scale the 3D print.<p>

 <h2>How to Print<h2>
 <p>Plug the USB with file card that came with the printer into your computer.
 Save the file to the USB and push the card into the 3D printer.
-Turn the 3D printer on, click on "print from TF", and select your file.
+Turn the 3D printer on, click on "print from TF", and select your file.<p>
 <p>Now the plate will start heating up and your print will be on its way!<p>